manticoresoftware/manticoresearch-php/docs/indexclass.md

 ### deleteDocument()

 Deletes a document.
-Expects one argument as the document id.
+Expects one argument as the document ID.

 Example: